o-richard/DSA/queue/README.md

 # Applications
 ### Circular Queue
-1. CPU scheduling
+1. CPU scheduling.
+It can be used to implement round-robin scheduling algorithms for CPU time allocation.
-2. Memory management
+2. Memory management.
+It can be used in managing a buffer of fixed size, like in streaming media applications to store and process a continuous stream of data.
-3. Traffic Management
+3. Traffic management for example printer queue.

 ### Priority Queue
-1. Dijkstra's algorithm
+1. Dijkstra's algorithm.
+Nodes with the lowest cost are explored first.
+2. Data compression in Huffman code.
+Characters with higher frequencies have higher priorities.
-2. For implementing stack
+3. For implementing stack.
-3. For load balancing and interrupt handling in an operating system
+4. For load balancing and interrupt handling in an operating system.
-4. For data compression in Huffman code
+5. Job scheduling.

 ### Double Ended Queue
 1. In undo operations on software.
 2. To store history in browsers.
-3. For implementing both stacks and queues.
+3. Implementing both stacks and queues.
+4. Palindrome checking.
+It can be used in checking whether a given string is a palindrome by using a deque to compare characters from both ends.

 # Tests